Graduate reaches the finals of a global competition with a cleantech invention

 “I have always been intrigued about creating my own stuff including mechanical and electrical parts from a young age.
-Mechanical engineers are the elemental practitioners who develop a modern and more convenient world for all of us comprised from the tiniest nanotechnology, to cars and buildings, airplanes and space stations.”
+Mechanical engineers are the elemental practitioners who develop a modern and more convenient world for all of us comprised of the tiniest nanotechnology to cars and buildings, aeroplanes and space stations.”

 This knack for problem-solving was matched by his deep appreciation for the natural environment.
 “I always had a special connection with nature, often spending my time outdoors, camping, hiking the mountains or scuba diving.
 I felt a personal obligation to contribute towards the protection of our common habitat by developing and implementing cleantech products and services in reducing carbon emissions.
 We just need to properly understand the current issues of pollution and global warming as everything we need to reduce our carbon footprint is out there already”.

 Harris’ Wind-E product burst onto the cleantech stage when he decided to enter it into the ClimateLaunchpad contest, the world’s largest green business ideas competition.
-Its objective: unlock the world’s cleantech potential to address climate change.
-The competition works as an incubating space by offering trainings, coaching, and support for promising projects & startups to take a business leap.
+It's objective: unlock the world’s cleantech potential to address climate change.
+The competition works as an incubating space by offering training, coaching, and support for promising projects & start-ups to take a business leap.